What is an anterior prolapse?

 Are there any alternatives to an anterior repair?

-If you have only a mild prolapse, your doctor will usually recommend that you have an anterior repair only after you have tried simple treatments such as pelvic-floor exercises or placing a pessary in your vagina.
+If you have only a mild prolapse, your doctor will usually recommend that you have an anterior repair only after you have tried simple treatments.

 What does the operation involve?

-Your doctor will make a cut on the front (anterior) wall of your vagina so they can push your bladder and urethra back into place.
+Your doctor will examine your vagina.
+They will make a cut on the front (anterior) wall of your vagina so they can push your bladder and urethra (tube that carries urine from your bladder) back into place.
 Your doctor will stitch the support tissues together to provide better support for your bladder and urethra.
 They will cut away a small part of your vaginal wall to remove tissue left over from the repair.

 What complications can happen?